gtu-ros/challenges/README.md

 ## Challenge 1

-In this challenge, you will create a ROS package in your catkin_ws with the name “challenge”.
+In this challenge, you will create a ROS package in your catkin_ws with the name “challenge1”.
 That package will contain the CMakeLists.txt file, package.xml file, scripts folder (for the python files if you use python), src folder (for the c++ files if you use c++), launch folder (for launch file), and msg (for your custom message) folder.
 You can also create an include folder if you want to create header file(s) for c++.

 Your node file name will be draw_triangle.cpp/py and this node will provide the turtle in the turtlesim draw an equilateral triangle by asking the user the side length (side length can be a float).
 You will get the input from the terminal.
 After the drawing is completed your program will ask the user to draw a new triangle or exit. (beware of turtlesim's limits when taking the side length)